tiko5000/uuv_plume_simulator_ros2/README.md

 - Ocean Current from Gazebo is considered in the simulation
   - Ocean Current is taken from the [hydrodynamics plugin in Gazebo](https://gazebosim.org/api/gazebo/6.9/classignition_1_1gazebo_1_1systems_1_1Hydrodynamics.html)
 - PointCloud2 Bridge to Gazebo
-  - The PointCloud2 is published to the ignition topic /particles2
+  - The PointCloud2 is published to the gz topic /particles2

 ### HowTo.